Teach kids about the power of the Holy Spirit through the story of Nicodemus and this fun hands-on experiment.

 Say: Jesus was talking about the inside of a person.
 Jesus meant that our souls, or the part of us that makes us who we are, are “born again” when we receive the Holy Spirit.
 Let’s do an experiment to demonstrate how this works.

 Let’s let this water represent a person who doesn’t know about God.

 Pour about one-third cup of soda water for each child, and have them take a small drink.
 Ask:

 - What does the water taste like?

-- How are people who don’t have God in their hearts like this water?
+- How do you think people who don’t have God in their hearts might be kind of like this water?